triwgani/Tata.DataVisualization/README.md

 2. Preparing for a meeting with senior leaders

 ### Tasks:
-Writing questions that that will be important and relevant to the CEO and CMO.
+Writing questions that will be important and relevant to the CEO and CMO.
 The questions will be based on the datasets resource provided as the basis for exploration

 ### Datasets Source:
 `https://cdn.theforage.com/vinternships/companyassets/ifobHAoMjQs9s6bKS/5XsFFJu2oCLdmYJW2/1654128941410/Online%20Retail.xlsx`